-This recipe starts with a simple white cake mix (be sure to use white, otherwise the cake’s color will affect the shade of your layers).
-You’ll prepare the cake, then divide it into three equal portions (measure it for accuracy) and color each with green food coloring (I used my fave Wilton gel coloring).
+You'll prepare the cake mix, then divide it into three equal portions (measure it for accuracy) and color each with green food coloring.
+I used my fave Wilton gel coloring.

 I had planned to add chocolate shamrocks to the top of these St. Patrick's Day Mini Ombre Cakes, similar to the Valentine's Day cakes I made.
 Unfortunately, I ran into a bit of bad luck ... maybe I need to pinch someone after all!